-- A. A professor shall be assigned no more than three separate course preparations per semester within load. - B. Each professor shall be given his tentative teaching schedule for the fall semester no later than June 1; and for the spring semester, no later than November 1.
-Professors teaching in the summer session shall be given their teaching schedules no later than April 15, subject to registration. - C. Development, periodic review, and revision of conventional courses of instruction are a normal part of the professor's responsibilities within load.
-By mutual agreement, between a professor and the administration, abnormal and major special projects will be compensated by released time, or extra pay.
+- A. A professor shall be assigned no more than three separate course preparations per semester within load. - B. Fach professor shall be given his tentative teaching schedule for the fall semester no later than June 1; and for the spring semester, no later than November 1.
+Professors teaching in the summer session shall be given their teaching schedules no later than April 15, subject to registration. - C. Development, periodic review and revision of conventional courses of instruction are a normal part of the Professor's responsibilities within load.
+By mutual agreement, projects beyond the scope of conventional course preparation named above shall be voluntary and compensated by released time or extra pay.